 My insurance with Sparkasse includes home insurance, personal liability insurance, and life insurance.
 It’s €81 every three months or about €27 a month.
 My cost of insurance actually went up at the end of 2020 from €64, an increase of €17.

-57% of our survey respondents indicated they have other forms of insurance, with the remaining choosing to risk it all.
+57% of our survey respondents indicated they have other forms of insurance, with the remaining choosing to risk an insurance free life.
 People are paying anywhere from €5 – €60 per month, with people paying €20 on average.

 8) ARD: €17.50 per month

-Even though I don’t have a television or radio, I still grin and bear it by paying the controversial “TV tax” which is not really a tax but a fee that everyone must pay to fund public broadcasting in Germany.
+Even though I don’t have a television or radio, I still grin and bear it by paying the controversial “TV tax” which is not really a tax but a fee that everyone must pay to fund public broadcasting in Germany (i.e. including publications like Deutsche Welle).
 I pay €52.50 every three months, which works out to be €17.50 a month.
 This cost has remain unchanged since I moved into my flat in 2016.

 Cost Of Living In Berlin: Variable Monthly Expenses

 Another cost of living in Berlin is food, glorious food.
 Although I order takeout once or twice a week to help support local businesses, I’m cooking more at home since the pandemic started.
 As a result, my monthly groceries cost went up since last year and I tend to spend about €400 per month.